 We start our work with organizations by focusing on values because it gives leaders the ability to center everyone’s humanity.
 We all get to be human in the process together as we work from a shared center.
 Additionally, we know that people and organizations build strengths and skills based on what they value.
 It’s true for all of us—if we value time, we will develop executive function and efficiency skills.
 If we value our network, we will build relationships.

-But, if your company values are unclear, unfairly applied, or unspoken, the default is white supremacist cultural values that have a negative on equity and belonging.
+But, if your company’s values are unclear, unfairly applied, or unspoken, the default is white supremacist cultural values that have a negative on equity and belonging.

 The Real First Step

 None of this transformative work can even begin until the leadership steps forward to openly examine the company’s values.
 You may have them written down, but do you really know what your values are?
-Are they default white supremacist values?
+Are they aspirational or operational?
 Are they applied equally across the organization—in hiring, retention, promotion, financials, strategy, management, product development?
 Are they too vague to stand behind?
 Are they set up to support all employees or just some?
 Are people held accountable to them equally and consistently?

-Across the board, we see one consistent factor determine a company’s success—whether they make profound, lasting change, or simply gestures toward them.
+Across the board, we see one consistent factor determine a company’s success in building equitable cultures—whether they make profound, lasting change, or simply gestures toward them.

 Admitting their knowledge gap.
 Assessing where they have or lack competence in addressing these areas.
 Listening to their people and then taking action based on what others need.
 Owning that being “nice” or “a good person” isn’t the same as being anti-racist, and it isn’t enough.
 Acknowledging that racial injustice is a company crisis, on the same level as a financial crisis, an HR crisis, or a lawsuit.